 Description is very important and is the primary information the bot will use to determine when to use your power-up.
 In this case, adding an item to a cart is a relatively simple action, so a description of "Add a product to the basket" is enough.

-Next, we have the parameters object.
+object.
 This object lets you define the arguments your bot will need to collect before it can perform your action.
 So in this example, to add a product to the basket, we need a product ID and the quantity of items to be added.

 Each parameter object has the following:

-• type - The type of parameter: "string", "number", "boolean", or "object"
+- The type of parameter: "string", "number", "boolean", or "object"description

-• required - A boolean value, true if the parameter is always required by the action, false if not
+- A boolean value, true if the parameter is always required by the action, false if not

-Finally, we have the handler callback.
+callback.
 This is where you add the implementation for this power-up.
 When the bot decides to use this action, the handler will be called and passed an arguments object containing the parameters you defined.

 In this case we will receive an object containing the product ID and quantity looking like this:

-productId: 'some-product-id',
+{ productId: 'some-product-id', qty: 2 }

 You can do anything you like in the handler.
 You could call an API, use an existing function in your app, trigger an update to a global store, or whatever else you would like to do.
 The only rule is that your handler must return something back to the bot.
 This could be a success or error message, or some useful information the bot can use for future answers.